BlackRazor34/breast-cancer-prediction/README.md

   }
 }

+Test with Postman 🛠️

+Open Postman and create a new HTTP request.
+Set method to POST and URL to https://breast-cancer-prediction-eimi.onrender.com/api/predict.
+Add header: Content-Type: application/json.
+In the “Body” tab, select “raw” and “JSON”, then paste the example JSON.
+Click “Send” to see the response.

-📸 Cancer Tissue Samples
+📸 Understanding Cancer Tissue Samples
-Below is a comparison of benign and malignant breast cancer tissue samples at different magnifications (4x, 10x, 20x):
+The model is trained on histological images of breast cancer tissues.
+Below is a visual comparison of benign and malignant samples at different magnifications (4x, 10x, 20x):

-Benign: More organized, less dense.
-Malignant: Irregular, highly dense.
+Benign Samples: Typically show more organized structures and less cellular density.
+Malignant Samples: Display irregular structures, higher cellular density, and more aggressive growth patterns.

+📊 Model Performance
+The Random Forest model was trained on the Breast Cancer Wisconsin Dataset and achieves high accuracy.
+Key metrics:

+Accuracy: ~95% (cross-validated)
+Features Used: 5 (selected for optimal performance) Confidence Scores: Provided with each prediction for transparency.

 ☁️ Deployment on Render

-Create a Web Service on Render.
+Create a new Web Service on Render.
-Connect your GitHub repo: https://github.com/BlackRazor34/breast-cancer-prediction.
+Connect your GitHub repository: https://github.com/BlackRazor34/breast-cancer-prediction.
 Configure:
-Environment: Python
+Environment: Python 🐍
 Build Command: pip install -r requirements.txt
 Start Command: gunicorn app:app
 Instance Type: Free

-Deploy and access at https://breast-cancer-prediction-eimi.onrender.com.
+Deploy the service.
+Your app will be live at https://breast-cancer-prediction-eimi.onrender.com.

 📝 Notes

-Render’s free plan may cause delays after inactivity.
-Ensure rf_model_selected.pkl and scaler_selected.pkl are uploaded.
+Free Tier Limitations: Render’s free plan may cause delays after inactivity.
+Be patient with the first request! ⏳ Model Files: Ensure rf_model_selected.pkl and scaler_selected.pkl are in the repository or manually uploaded to Render’s /app/ directory.
-Future improvements: Add API documentation, input validation.
+Future Improvements:
+Add a /docs endpoint for API documentation.
+Implement input validation for negative values.
+Optimize the model for better performance on free-tier hosting.

+🤝 Contributing
+Contributions are welcome!
+To contribute:

+Fork the repository.
+Create a new branch (git checkout -b feature/YourFeature).
+Make your changes and commit (git commit -m 'Add your feature').
+Push to your branch (git push origin feature/YourFeature).
+Open a Pull Request.

 📜 License
-MIT License.
+This project is licensed under the MIT License.
 See LICENSE for details.

 🙌 Acknowledgments

+Built with ❤️ using:
 Flask
 Scikit-learn
 Bootstrap 5

-Render
+Hosted on Render
-Breast Cancer Wisconsin Dataset
+Dataset: Breast Cancer Wisconsin Dataset

+  Help fight breast cancer with technology! 🎗️